Key Facts for Taxpayers (Part 1)

 Earthquake rebuild to boost growth

-This graph shows the forecast gross expenditure on rebuilding capital stock destroyed in the Canterbury earthquakes as a percentage of real GDP.
+This graph shows the forecast gross expenditure on rebuilding capital stock destroyed in the September 4 and February 22 Canterbury earthquakes, measured as a percentage of real GDP.

 Household saving improving

 The household saving rate is the difference between the disposable income and expenditure of households, as a percentage of disposable income.
 The saving rate is boosted in 2010/11 by insurance claims related to the Canterbury earthquakes.

 New Zealand's net international investment position is the difference between the value of New Zealand's international assets and liabilities (as a percentage of GDP).
 2011 benefits from reinsurance inflows related to the Canterbury earthquakes.
 Budget 2009 figures have been updated to reflect historical revisions.

 Where do core Crown expenses go?

 2011/12: $73.0b (34.9% of GDP)